IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 </pre>

-Finally, invoke the Composition again, this time with specifing the password `andreas` which should cause the function `condition` to return `true` and hence the function `success` to be invoked:
+Finally, invoke the composition again, this time with specifing the password `andreas` which should cause the function `condition` to return `true` and hence the function `success` to be invoked:

 <pre>
 $ fsh app invoke demo_if -p password andreas